bipinKrishnan/automax/README.md

    ```

 2. Move to the cloned path and run the following commands, automax will create the project with all the required files in the specified project path.
    ```console
    python3 automax <path to project> <project name>
    ```

 3. Now move to the project path and run this command and the automax dashboard will open.
-Now whenever you need to open up the dashboard, the command shown below is all you need.

    ```console
    make automax-dashboard
    ```
+   From now on, the above command is all you need to open the dashboard.